Vurv78/Autorun-rs/README.md

 ```

 ## Logging
+Autorun features logging under the ``logging`` feature.
+You need to build it yourself to enable this.
+It will be re-enabled in the future when it is fixed.

-Autorun automatically writes logs to a log file whenever you boot up a game for your security and for easy debugging.
+> Autorun automatically writes logs to a log file whenever you boot up a game for your security and for easy debugging.
-Check the sautorun-rs/logs directory for crash dumps & logs if you use something like [Safety](https://github.com/Vurv78/Safety) to log HTTP requests, etc.
+> Check the sautorun-rs/logs directory for crash dumps & logs if you use something like [Safety](https://github.com/Vurv78/Safety) to log HTTP requests, etc.

 ## Building
 1. [Setup Rust & Cargo](https://www.rust-lang.org/learn/get-started)
 2. Use ``build_win_32.bat`` or ``build_win_64.bat``.
-**This requires Nightly** (in order to use ``thiscall`` and ``static_detour!``)